 Dead Trigger 2 can be controlled either using an enhanced virtual joystick or using MOGA and other MFi game controllers.
 The graphics are among the best you’ll see on the iPhone or iPad, and the story isn’t bad either.
 But the game is mainly about the addictive zombie-slaying gameplay that is guaranteed to grab you from the very first headshot.

-Being a first-person rail shooter, Rage HD is much easier to control using virtual controls than FPS games that let you roam freely, and it’s also considerably less expensive than many other FPS titles for iOS, costing only $1.99.
+Being a first-person rail shooter, Rage HD is much easier to control using virtual controls than FPS games that let you roam freely, and it’s also considerably less expensive than many other FPS titles for iOS.

 Some call the Modern Combat series a Call of Duty clone, but we call it good fun.
 Modern Combat 5: Blackout is the latest installment in this popular series, introducing 9 customizable classes: Assault, Heavy, Recon, Sniper, Support, Bounty Hunter, Sapper, X1-Morph, and Kommander.